JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 ![swinging-pigs](/images/swingin-pigs.jpg#vert)

+*Their burger was $22 and didn't come with frys*

 The plan for our afternoon was to find a good place to snorkel.
 We picked out a spot on our charts that portrayed an abundance of coral and set off to find it.
 The weather was so nice we were able to skiff across the entirety of Elizabeth Harbor worry-free.

-My dad drove us in the direction of the area we had picked out on the map and spotted another skiff exploring the area.
-The harbor may have been nice and calm, but the ocean beyond was throwing some pretty intimidating waves against the rocks.
+My dad drove us in the direction of the area we had picked out on the map and spotted another skiff exploring.
+We headed towards them in hopes that they knew what they were doing.
+The harbor may have been nice and calm, but the ocean beyond was throwing some pretty intimidating waves against the rocky barrier.

 The other skiff tied off at a mooring ball just inside some small islands and two people jumped in.
 We watched as swell after swell rolled in bouncing their skiff around like a bathtub toy and slowly talked ourselves out of joining them.
 My dad then turned us around to see if we could find somewhere calmer.

 We pulled behind a small rock, dropped the anchor, and jumped in.
 The water was fairly shallow and the large rolling swells had stirred up the fine sand reducing the visibility.
 We swam toward the rock and found a spattering of small coral heads to explore.

-Unfortunately, much like our last snorkel, it seemed to be struggling.
+Unfortunately, much like our last snorkel, the coral seemed to be struggling.
 We swam a couple hundred yards and back but didn’t find much worth looking at.
 It  fills me with sorrow to see the reef in this condition and I long for something to be done before it’s past the point of no return.

 Discouraged by our snorkel we gathered our courage and headed to brave the larger waves.
 The other skiff had departed the mooring ball while we were in the water and we pulled up and tied on.
 We wasted no time before getting back in the water and this time I was much more enthusiastic about the spot.